 Eze 22:26 Her priests have violated my law, and have profaned my holy things: they have put no difference between the holy and profane, neither have they showed a difference between the unclean and the clean...

 Eze 44:23 And they shall teach my people the difference between the holy and profane, and cause them to discern between the unclean and the clean.

 1Thessalonians 4:7 “For God has not called us unto “uncleanness” but unto holiness.”
-When most Christians read this they fail to apply the principle of “first mention” and instead assume the writer of Thessalonians means something other than what YHVH meant in the Torah, in spite of the fact that uncleanness is contrasted to holiness.
+When most Christians read this they fail to apply the principle of “first mention”.
+In spite of the fact that uncleanness is contrasted to holiness, they wrongly assume the writer of Thessalonians meant something else, something other than what YHVH clearly indicated in the Torah.

 Rom 6:19 “I speak after the manner of men because of the infirmity of your flesh: for as you have yielded your members servants to “uncleanness” and to “iniquity” (anomia: literally lawlessness) unto iniquity (lawlessness); even so now yield your members servants to righteousness unto holiness.”
 In this passage again uncleanness is contrasted to holiness and linked to lawlessness.
 But somehow most Christians fail to make the connection.

 2Co 12:21 And lest, when I come again, my God will humble me among you, and that I shall bewail many which have sinned already, and have not repented of the “uncleanness” and fornication and lasciviousness which they have committed.